NDA Law: Everything You Need to Know

 - Information that will be excluded from the agreement.

 - Responsibilities of the party that receives the confidential information.

 - Additional provisions you may want to include in the agreement.

 Defining confidential information is the most important part of writing an NDA.
 In this section of your contract, you are not actually disclosing confidential information.
 Instead, you are setting the boundaries of the contract.

 For instance, if you reveal information related to your company's computer system, you could state that the confidential information protected by the NDA includes computer code, the finished software program, and financial data.
 After drafting your NDA, you should read the document to make sure that the contract covers all of your business's important trade secrets.

 If you need help with NDA law, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.